-Explores the basic features of the exterior and interior of the Earth's crust, the materials of which those features are composed, and the geologic processes which produced them.
-Provides the principles and tools of direct and remote observation of Earth's crustal evolution and surface processes through analysis of minerals, rocks, fossils, topographic and geologic maps, cross sections and other geologic tools.
+Explores the fundamental principles of geology with an emphasis on Earth processes, landforms, composition, and internal structure and origin.
+Provides the principles and tools of direct and remote observation of Earth's crustal evolution and surface processes through the hands-on analysis of minerals, rocks, fossils, topographic and geologic maps, cross-sections, and other geologic tools.
 Lecture and Lab.
-Field work may be required.
-Formerly GEOL-101 + GEOL-101L.
+Field trips may be required.